The Elizabeth line is here – here’s what it means for you

 Download the full map here.
 (PDF, 398 KB)

-The separate sections of Elizabeth line will become fully connected and services run to the final timetable.
+The Elizabeth line is now fully connected with services running to the final timetable.

 Fares and ticketing